When you want to bring some type of document to print to a stationery you should keep some things in mind:

 Thinking about printing your stationery yourself?
 Here’s a guide on how to do it easily and affordably.

 There are many ways to print your stationery—at home, at a copy shop, with an online printer, a professional printer, or some even with letterpress.
 Hint: Off the bat I can tell you that often the most affordable way is not at home, but at a copy shop!
 Why, you may ask?
 INK.
 Ink cartridges are not only expensive, they can be terribly annoying to keep consistent, which to me equals emotional costliness.
 But for those with a kick-ass printer and skills with it, go for it.
 Just make sure to test out everything first.
-For details on all printing methods and downloadable samples go here).

 Paper might be your most important choice, but it will depend on your printing method.
 Copy shops and home printers can only handle paper up to about 100lb, and to get a feel for that you should definitely go to a paper store (even if you end up ordering your paper online).
 Paper Source is an easy place to go get your hands on real paper.
 Hint: linen finish paper is stiffer and can make your stationery feel higher quality.